Rail inspection: History

 The first rail inspections were done visually and with the Oil and Whiting Method (an early form of Liquid Penetrant Inspection).
 Many sources cite that the need for better rail inspections came after a derailment at Manchester, New York, in 1911.
 That particular accident resulted in the death of 29 people and injuries to 60 others.
-The investigation of the accident revealed that the cause was a transverse fissure (a critical crack that lies perpendicular to the length of the rail) in the rail.
+The investigation of the accident revealed that the cause was a rail with a transverse fissure — a critical crack that lies perpendicular to the length of the rail.
 Further investigation in the late 1920s showed that this type of defect was quite common.
 With increased rail traffic at higher speeds and with heavier axle loads today, critical crack sizes are shrinking and rail inspection is becoming more important.
 In 1927, Dr. Elmer Sperry built a massive rail inspection car under contract with the American Railway Association.
 Magnetic induction was the method used on the first rail inspection cars.
 This was done by passing large amounts of the magnetic field through the rail and detecting flux leakage with search coils.
 Since then, many other inspection cars have traversed the rails in search of flaws.
 In 1949 ultrasonic flaw detection was introduced by Sperry Rail Service (Named after Dr. Elmer Sperry), by the 1960s Ultrasonic Inspection Systems had been added to the entire Sperry Fleet.
 Rail inspection continues to advance to this day.
 Companies like Sperry Rail Service, Nordco Inc, Herzog Rail Testing, and many others continue to develop an ever-increasing array of technologies to detect internal flaws.